 - Add generous dollops in tacos, like in these vegan fish tacos.

-- Perfect as a dip for raw veggies, falafels, potato croquettes, pita bread or even crackers.
+- Perfect as a dipping sauce for your favorite veggies, falafels, potato croquettes, pita bread or even crackers or tortilla chips.

 - Add over pizza to freshen them up.

-- Makes for an amazing salad dressing too.
+- Makes for an amazing salad dressing too, especially for kale salads or spring salads.

 Storage tips

-To help preserve this sauce, then transfer to a storage container, place a saran wrap over (make it touch the surface of the sauce) and keep in the fridge for up to 4-5 days.
+To help preserve this sauce, especially if you want to meal prep ahead, then transfer it to an airtight container, place a saran wrap over (make it touch the surface of the sauce) and keep it in the fridge for up to 4-5 days.
 Whisk well before using.

-I do not recommend to freeze it as the yogurt in the sauce will change in texture after defrosting.
+I do not recommend freezing it as the yogurt in the sauce will change in texture after defrosting.

 FAQ's